UAM NEWS

 UAM To Become a Leader in Southeast US With $16.8 Million Award for Forest Health Research Center

-Arkansas Forest Health Research Center Exterior
+AR Forest Health Research Center Rendering

 Plans are underway at the University of Arkansas at Monticello for the construction of the Arkansas Forest Health Research Center, which will be housed within the College of Forestry, Agriculture and Natural Resources (CFANR) at the university.